Are We Washing The Gray Out Of Our Organizations?

 Leadership and the Age Factor

-According to a survey conducted by groups such as Deloitte, HBR, Kaiser Leadership Solutions, and Gallup,
+According to a survey conducted by groups such as Deloitte, HBR, Kaiser Leadership Solutions, and Gallup, the global state of leadership

 is in serious trouble.
 These studies show that as many as 75% of all global leaders are failing, and some studies show that less than 10% of leaders have the versatility and timing to be effective in any type of organizational crisis.
 As an executive coach working with several organizations both locally and globally, I can attest to the fact that there is a serious issue in organizations where leadership development has become an afterthought instead of a critical priority.